georgemihaila/smart-dumb-coffee-machine/README.md

 ![final](https://media0.giphy.com/media/S6rch403uXkhebA1om/giphy.gif)

-Using the Google Clock app, I can start the coffee machine when my alarm rings in the morning.
+Using the Google Clock app, the coffee machine starts automatically when my alarm rings in the morning.